-It is the City's intent to prioritize use of available City-owned Real Property for development of Affordable Housing to every extent possible.
+It is the City's intent to prioritize use of available City-owned Real Property for development of Affordable Housing to every extent possible while balancing other City priorities.
 While each potential Affordable Housing use will be evaluated on the unique characteristics of the property and development proposal, the following goals are hereby established to serve as guidelines for evaluation.
-Preference will be given to development scenarios that help the City meet and surpass these goals, with preference given to developments that surpass these goals.
+Preference will be given to development scenarios that help the City meet and surpass these goals, with an emphasis given to developments that help surpass these goals.

-- The City desires to achieve the highest number of affordable units serving households earning between 30 and 80 percent of the AMI, with an emphasis on units serving households earning 30 percent or below of the AMI. - Developments including a minimum of 51 percent of units serving households between 30 and 80 percent of the AMI, with 20 percent of units serving households earning 30 percent of AMI. - Deed restrictions/terms of affordability for a period of time that aligns with city priorities, generally a minimum of 30 years and above with a preference for longer affordability periods and/or right of first refusal agreements. - Developments where the use of City-owned Real Estate further leverages, reduces, or eliminates other public or private funding requests. - Developments that allow affordable and workforce housing to be placed in or near: - Transit Station Areas and existing or proposed transit services - Center City and other areas of high opportunity - o Areas zoned or planned for future development - Near commercial and employment centers - Neighborhoods experiencing change (gentrification) - Areas that support the City's revitalization efforts - Areas that promote diverse, inclusive neighborhoods
+- The City desires to achieve the highest number of affordable units serving households earning between 30 and 80 percent of the AMI, with an emphasis on units serving households earning 30 percent or below of the AMI. - Deed restrictions/terms of affordability for a period of time that aligns with city priorities, typically 20-30 years with a preference for longer terms, through recorded deed restrictions or any other such legal agreements required by the City. - Developments where the use of City-owned Real Estate further leverages, reduces, or eliminates other public or private funding requests, including but not limited to City funding sources such as the Housing Trust Fund. - Developments that allow affordable and workforce housing to be placed in or near: - o Transit Station Areas and existing or proposed transit services - Center City and other areas of high opportunity - Areas zoned or planned for future development - Near commercial and employment centers - Neighborhoods experiencing change (gentrification) - Areas that promote diverse, inclusive, complete neighborhoods - Areas that support other City priorities